Mozgby/rsschool-cv/cv.md

 # Skills
 My skills include HTML, CSS, PHP (basic).
-I teach OOP and Larave.
+I teach OOP and Laravel.

 # Experience
 I have created and maintain an automotive dismantling site for 100K items.
 I have not used CMS.
 The site was thought up and written from scratch, I developed all the business logic and implemented it at the enterprise.
 The site is written in php in a procedural style.
 [BIGSHROT.BY](http://www.bigshrot.by)